 - Topical applications and systemic medications, such as Ivermectin, can significantly aid in eliminating the larvae.

-- In severe cases, surgery may be required to prevent complications and promote healing.
+- Surgery may be required in severe cases to prevent complications and promote healing.

 - Maintaining proper oral hygiene and wound care is a must for preventing this medical condition.

-Armed with this knowledge, remember that early detection and timely treatment can save you from unwanted complications.
-If you observe any mouth larva symptoms, don’t delay to consult your doctor.
+With this knowledge, remember that early detection and timely treatment can save you from unwanted complications.
+If you observe any mouth larva symptoms, don’t delay consulting your doctor.

 FAQs